rosscutler/rosscutler.github.io/index.md

 Below are some of the projects I've worked on.

 ### ML speech enhancement
-The goal of this project is to replace millions of lines of DSP-based speech enhancement code in Teams/Skype with better performing ML-based models that also offer new functionality.
+The goal of this project is to replace millions of lines of DSP-based speech enhancement code in Teams/Skype with much better performing ML-based models that also offer new functionality.
 To do so we first created scaleable crowdsourcing framework to rate 100's of thousands of clips cheaply and accurately.
 We created massive training and test sets to enable training ML models.
 We built the first accurate (PCC > 0.95) non-intrusive speech quality assessment models for speech in the presense of noise, echo, packetloss, and PSTN distortions.
 We then created the first academic challenges for noise suppression, echo cancellation, and packet loss concealment.
 Finally the models we built were integrated into Teams/Skype and AB tested to show significant end-to-end improvement.

 Some publications for this project are: